- 1 Reforms

 Work Hour Restrictions

-Doctors and residents should be restricted to 16-hour shifts, and anyone found guilty of coercing them to work longer hours will be subject to a $10,000 to $100,000 fine and up to one year in prison.
+Doctors and residents should be restricted to 16-hour shifts, and anyone found guilty of coercing them to work longer hours subject to a $10,000 to $100,000 fine and up to one year in prison.

 The U.S. should have never gotten into the retirement business with Social Security to begin with by intruding unnecessarily into the industry, creating a massive government monopoly that has bankrupted the U.S. in the process.
 Because Americans are living almost 20 years longer than when Social Security was passed in 1965, the cost of Social Security, like Medicare, is skyrocketing, as the U.S. government pays for decades more benefits than the program was designed to sustain.